About

 Rebecca Connors

 Rebecca Connors’ (she/her/hers) poems can be found in Glass, Rogue Agent, Lily Poetry Review, and Tinderbox Poetry Journal, among others.
-She lives with her family in Boston, where she received her MFA at the Solstice Creative Writing Program at Pine Manor College.
+She received her MFA at the Solstice Creative Writing Program at Pine Manor College.
 Her poems have been nominated for the Orison Anthology and the Pushcart Prize.

 Her chapbook manuscript, Split Map, won the Dare to Speak Chapbook Contest and was published by Minerva Rising Press in Spring 2019.

 Along with her writing and studying, she is a digital consultant who helps non-profits, artists, and others with their online communications needs.
-She serves on the board of the New England Poetry Club as Communications Chair and as web editor for the Lily Poetry Review.
+She serves on the Advisory Board of the Solstice MFA Program and is the web editor for the Lily Poetry Review.
 She has too many plants and a weakness for regency romances, horror stories, and medieval art.
+She lives with her family and two cats in Maynard, MA.
 Her favorite notebook is the Moleskine hardcover.

 Lisa Allen

-Lisa’s work can be found or is forthcoming in Listen to Your Mother: What She Said Then, What We’re Saying Now (Putnam, 2015), The Bacopa Literary Review (2018 and 2019, discussed here by Editor Kaye Linden), the anthology Feckless Cunt (World Split Open Press, 2018, read by Susan Rukeyser on the podcast Desert Lady Diaries), Midway Journal (2019), Lily Poetry Review (2019), 3Elements Review (2019), Dine: An Anthology (Books by Hippocampus, 2020), and December Magazine (2020).
-She volunteers at VIDA as a Creative Nonfiction reader.
-She was nominated for a Pushcart Prize by Midway Journal in 2019.
+Lisa Allen (she/her) is the author of It’s What I’ve Got Left (Lily Poetry Press).
+Her work can be found or is forthcoming in Listen to Your Mother: What She Said Then, What We’re Saying Now (Putnam, 2015), The Bacopa Literary Review (2018 and 2019, discussed here by Editor Kaye Linden), the anthology Feckless Cunt (World Split Open Press, 2018, read by Susan Rukeyser on the podcast Desert Lady Diaries), Midway Journal (2019), Lily Poetry Review (2019), 3Elements Review (2019), Dine: An Anthology (Books by Hippocampus, 2020), December Magazine (2020), Pinch, Anti-Heroin Chic, Bear Review and MER, among others.
+She has been nominated numerous times for the Pushcart Prize and Best of the Net and was a 2022 Best of the Net finalist for her poem “Prolapse: Etymology,” published by South 85 Journal.

-She holds an MFA in Creative Nonfiction and an MFA in Poetry, both from the Solstice Low Residency MFA Program in Creative Writing at Pine Manor College, where she was a Michael Steinberg fellow in Creative Nonfiction.
-She works as a librarian and as a freelance editor and writer, teacher, and speaker.
+She holds an MFA in Creative Nonfiction and an MFA in Poetry, both from the Solstice Low Residency MFA Program in Creative Writing at Lasell College, where she was a Michael Steinberg fellow in Creative Nonfiction.
+She works in a library and as a freelance editor and writer.
 Lisa lives in a suburb of Kansas City, Kansas.
 Her (current) favorite notebook is the Midori A6 size, dot grid.